Mossad assassinations following the Munich massacre: History

 This is similar to former Mossad katsa Victor Ostrovsky's description of Mossad's own assassination teams, the Kidon.
 In fact, Ostrovsky says in his book that it was Kidon units that performed the assassinations.
 This is supported by author Gordon Thomas who was given access to the debriefing reports submitted by the eight Kidon and 80 member backup team that were involved in the assassinations.

-Another report by author Aaron J. Klein says that these teams were actually part of a unit called Caesarea, which would be renamed and reorganized into Kidon in the mid-1970s.
+Another report by author Aaron J. Klein says that these teams were actually part of a unit called Caesarea, which would be renamed and reorganised into Kidon in the mid-1970s.
 Harari eventually commanded three Caesarea teams of around 12 members each.
 They were each further divided into logistics, surveillance, and assassination squads.

 One of the covert teams was revealed in the aftermath of the Lillehammer affair (see Ali Hassan Salameh section below), when six members of the Mossad assassination team were arrested by Norwegian authorities.
 Harari escaped to Israel, and it is possible that others were able to evade capture with him.
 An article in Time magazine immediately after the killing put the total number of Mossad personnel at 15, which would also be similar to the above descriptions.

 A markedly different account comes from the book Vengeance, where the author states that Mossad set up a five-man unit of trained intelligence personnel in Europe – a unit which was led by the person who was also the author's source for the information.
 The book also says that the team operated outside of direct government control, and that its only communications were with Harari.

 Several hours before each assassination, each target's family received flowers with a condolence card reading: "A reminder we do not forget or forgive."